blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 Requirement for the script to work: requests library.
 I suggest installing the library with pip (https://pip.pypa.io/en/stable/installing/): `pip install requests`.

-Please, before using modify `input.txt`
+Please, before using edit `input.txt`

  custom_ssid should be used only if you are connecting to a Vodafone-WiFi extender, ohterwise leave empty/default